+First, the agency is excluding qualified scientists from the Clean Air Science Advisory Committee (CASAC), the independent group charged by the Clean Air Act with providing EPA with scientific advice on air quality standards.
 On Oct.
-10, 2018, Acting Administrator Wheeler dramatically changed the makeup of the independent group charged by the Clean Air Act with providing the EPA with scientific advice on air quality standards.
-On Oct.
 10, 2018, Acting Administrator Wheeler appointed five new members to CASAC, dramatically changing the makeup of the committee.
-By the end of 2018, EPA replaced the entire seven member panel has been replaced, some of them by longtime anti-regulatory crusaders.
-One example of his chosen panelists’ anti-regulatory record: Dr. Sabine Lange wrote to the CASAC in 2014 that it should not be so concerned about the health effects of ozone pollution because Americans do not spend much time outside.
+By the end of 2018, EPA replaced the entire seven-member panel, appointing some longtime anti-regulatory advocates to the panel.
+For example, one of the new CASAC members, Dr. Sabine Lange, wrote to CASAC in 2014 that the committee should not be so concerned about the health effects of ozone pollution because Americans do not spend much time outside.

-The EPA provided little explanation for these changes, but they are significant.
-To start, the Clean Air Act requires the EPA to update its health-based NAAQS every five years, an ambitious process given the volume of scientific material to consider.
-The last NAAQS for particulate matter was finalized on December 14, 2012, meaning an update is already overdue.
-The EPA is in the process of gathering and reviewing scientific information as a prelude to making a policy determination about whether to retain or change the level of the PM NAAQS, with a target of finalizing that decision by late 2020.
+EPA provided little explanation for these significant changes.
+The Clean Air Act requires EPA to update the health-based NAAQS every five years – an ambitious task given the volume of scientific material to consider.
+EPA finalized the last PM NAAQS on December 14, 2012, meaning an update is already overdue.
+EPA is in the process of gathering and reviewing scientific information before making a policy determination about whether to retain or change the level of the PM NAAQS, with a target of finalizing that decision by late 2020.
 Conversations with EPA staff reveal that the initial literature review for the current review of the PM NAAQS identified around 300,000 scientific studies to evaluate for setting this standard.
 Of this number, nearly 3,000 from multiple disciplines were identified as significant and meriting consideration.

 Even the Trump EPA’s handpicked science advisors have objected to Acting Administrator Wheeler’s action to disband the PM review panel.
-On December 10, 2018, three of the seven CASAC members offered public comments on the EPA’s draft Integrated Science Assessment that called for reconvening the PM review panel to provide additional expertise.
-That came after a group of seventeen former CASAC members and leading scientific researchers released a letter dated November 26, 2018, to the Trump EPA’s handpicked CASAC Chair, Tony Cox, expressing significant concerns about changes to the makeup, expectations, and responsibilities of the CASAC.
-This letter had seven major findings and made thirty recommendations to address those findings.
-The findings and recommendations make these key points: the way in which the Trump EPA has changed the CASAC’s membership and the NAAQS review process and schedule undermines the CASAC’s ability to provide up-to-date, thorough, and credible scientific advice.
+On December 10, 2018, three of the seven CASAC members offered public comments on EPA’s draft Integrated Science Assessment that called for reconvening the PM review panel to provide additional expertise.
+That letter came after a group of seventeen former members of CASAC and the ozone review panel released a letter dated November 26, 2018, to the CASAC Chair, Tony Cox, expressing significant concerns about changes to the makeup, expectations, and responsibilities of CASAC.
+The letter emphasizes that EPA’s changes to CASAC’s membership and the NAAQS review process undermine CASAC’s ability to provide up-to-date, thorough, and credible scientific advice.